 ⇒ You can check what is currently required to enter Austria here before travelling.

 Summer activities to do in Alpbach

-With the buses being free with an Alpbachtal Seenland Card, supplied by your hotel if you are staying longer than a night.
+Buese are free with an Alpbachtal Seenland Card, supplied by your hotel if you are staying longer than a night.
+Which is a similar incentive to the one in St Johann Austria.
 Not to mention the array of activities on and off the mountain, as well as the amazing food, the village of Alpbach Austria definitely has something for everyone.

 To help travellers find their way around, here is our list of what to do in summer in Alpbach Alpbachtal: